peterrenshaw/socsim/docs/experiment.md

 The idea is to put a number or value to a response or set of responses.

-    "There are still ways to handle the test scenario, good way of evaluating skillsets for sourcing accurate, timely information."
-[1]
+    *"There are still ways to handle the test scenario, good way of evaluating skillsets for sourcing accurate, timely information."* [0]

 Some simple things that I'd like to be able to test: